 JEDI Basic References

-These resources include definitions of words and phrases used often in work around justice, equity, diversity, and inclusion.
-We hope that these resources enable you and your team to develop collective understandings of these terms and be empowered to use this language.
+The resources in this area include definitions of words and phrases used often when discussing justice, equity, diversity, and inclusion.
+Consulting these resources may enable teams to develop collective understandings of these terms and be empowered to use this language.

 Glossary from Racial Equity Tools